tzehon/tzehon.github.io/_posts/2021-06-02-private-gitlab-on-gcp.markdown

 ```

 ## Preparing your project for IAP TCP forwarding
-You will use [IAP TCP forwarding](https://cloud.google.com/iap/docs/tcp-forwarding-overview) to enable SSH access to our VM as it does not have a public IP address.
+You will use [IAP TCP forwarding](https://cloud.google.com/iap/docs/tcp-forwarding-overview) to enable SSH access to your VM as it does not have a public IP address.
 IAP TCP forwarding allows you to establish an encrypted tunnel over which you can forward SSH traffic to VM instances.

 ### Create a firewall rule
 You create a firewall rule that allows ingress traffic from the IP range 35.235.240.0/20.
 This range contains all IP addresses that IAP uses for TCP forwarding.
-The rule also allows connections to port 22 where we want SSH to be accessible by using IAP TCP forwarding.
+The rule also allows SSH connections by using IAP TCP forwarding.

 ```
 gcloud compute firewall-rules create allow-ssh-ingress-from-iap \